OrlinKadyov03/ASP.NET-CORE-MVC---Projects/README.md

 # ASP.NET-CORE-MVC---Projects
 # RaceRun

-Welcome to RaceRun, online platform for runners.
+RaceRunApp - online platform for runners.
 Whether you're a seasoned marathoner or just starting your running journey, RaceRun is here to help you discover clubs, find exciting races, and turn your running dreams into reality.

 ## Features